RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 * Explain what a closure is.
 (Note that JavaScript programs use closures very often.)
 * Explain what higher order functions are.
 * Explain what a query selector is and give an example line of JavaScript that uses a query selector.

-## Warming-up exercise
-This exercise come with supplementary files which you can download [here](javascriptWarmingup.zip).
-Find 'script.js' file and follow the instructions.
+* debug in the console
+* include js file in de website

 ## Checks before submitting

 * Did you create a folder Javascript in your repo?
-* Does your submission contain a PDF with the answers to the questions in Section "Questions" and implementation of the warming-up exercises?
+* Does your submission contain a PDF with the answers to the questions in Section "Questions" ?

 # Javascript: line graph

-The assignments of week 3 and 4 are to create an interactive graph of the temperature at the De Bilt weather station.
-The data for these assignments can be freely downloaded from the KNMI (the Royal Dutch Meteorological Institute) web pages.
+The assignments of week 3 is to create a line graph of the temperature at the De Bilt weather station.
+The data for these assignment can be freely downloaded from the [KNMI webpage] (the Royal Dutch Meteorological Institute).

 We will implement this plot using JavaScript and the HTML 5 canvas-element.
 The canvas-element provides an
 API with which graphics can be created using JavaScript.
-You will furthermore need a little bit of Python to convert the downloaded data to CSV (Comma Separated Format) file.

-The assignment is split into two parts to be handed in over two weeks.
-The first week we will acquire the raw data, convert it to a usable CSV format (using Python), include it in a web page and write the JavaScript to show a simple line graph.
-The second week we will extend the graph to support interactivity.
+You will take the follwing steps to complete the assignment: acquire the raw data, convert it to a CSV format, include it in a web page and write the JavaScript to show a simple line graph.

 ## Acquiring the Weather Data
 Visit [KNMI webpage] that allows you to download raw weather station data in CSV format.
-Select the De Bilt weather station, select the maximum temperature records and choose a year for which you want to create a temperature graph.
-Download the data and verify that you have in fact one full year's worth of data (hint: CSV files can be viewed in text editors).
-The downloaded CSV file starts with a so-called header that contains meta-data.
+Select the De Bilt weather station, select the average temperature records and choose a year for which you want to create a temperature graph.
+Download the data and verify that you have in fact one full year's worth of data (hint: files can be viewed in text editors).
+The downloaded file starts with a so-called header that contains meta-data.
 This meta-data allows you to correctly interpret the raw data in the rest of the file.

 [KNMI webpage]: http://projects.knmi.nl/klimatologie/daggegevens/selectie.cgi